dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 ```

-However _entityInformation.isNew(entity)_ is as simple as assuming that entity is not new when it has not null id.
+However _entityInformation.isNew(entity)_ is as simple as assuming that an entity is not new when it has not null id.
 This will be true for ids assigned by db but not for these assigned by an app.
 My _Worker_ got his id assigned on creation - long before he was persisted.

 &nbsp;

 #### Delivering isNew info